“Vast rooms and great prices in a charming quiet setting by the river, just 5 minutes' drive or a cycle ride from Angkor Wat”

 Bathrooms are sometimes idiosyncratically arranged, but all come with beautiful egg-shaped marble tubs, and lotions and potions.
 Just beware: the refillable bottles are labelled in English, which the cleaning staff don't read, so on our first morning we washed our hair with body lotion.

-Deluxe Suite Rooms are particularly lovely in terms of design, with large living areas.
+Villa Suite Rooms are particularly lovely in terms of design, with large living areas.
 But the best room is the Pool View Suite above the restaurant, which runs along the whole front of the building and benefits from a balcony and 2 queensize beds.

 - Air conditioning